-The Flutter team promises the framework will transform the app development process.
+The Flutter team promises the framework will transform the mobile app development process.
 It allows developers to build, test and deploy natively-compiled, multi-platform applications from a single codebase.
 A number of its advantages stem directly from the usage of Dart.

 As long as you are comfortable using Dart, learning to use Flutter should be easy.
 The framework's excellent documentation offers an easy start for any new developer, no matter what other platforms they have been using so far.
 In addition to that, creating a user interface in Flutter is intuitive and fast because of a well thought-through UI library as well as the descriptive aspects of Dart.

 The hot-reload feature offered by Dart allows developers to see code changes in real-time and fix issues right away, without having to restart the application.
-Hot-reload can speed up development by reducing build and reload times, keeping developers more focused and productive - they can work in quick iterations and experiment without significant delays.
+Hot-reload can speed up software development, by reducing build and reload times, keeping developers more focused and productive - they can work in quick iterations and experiment without significant delays.

 The feature is embedded in Flutter's architecture; it doesn't require any configuration.
 Do note, however, that the hot reload feature is unavailable for Flutter web development projects (in such cases, you will have to rely on hot restart, which loses the app state and requires full code recompilation).

 Cost-reduction is one of the greatest advantages of Flutter.
 It allows you to create apps with fewer developers than you would have to engage in native development.
 However, this reduced headcount comes with a tradeoff: using native platform features in the development process can ultimately slow it down.